 Isobel Parker Philip is a freelance writer and visual artist who does not think in straight lines.
 She has curated and contributed to a number of exhibitions and has had artwork and poetry published in various literary magazines.
 One of her essays, an anatomization of the metaphoric significance of the human ear in literature, was included in a literary anthology.
 She is the Australian coordinator of a forthcoming international interdisciplinary and experimental arts/literature journal with roots in Sydney, Paris, New York, Norway and Brussels.
 Whenever asked what she wants to do with her life, she says she wants to be a freelance Isobel.

-Meredith Birrell has previously completed a BA at Sydney University and is now studying painting at the National Art School.
+Meredith Birrell completed a BA at Sydney University and studied painting at the National Art School.
 She has always fancied the idea of being a writer as well as a painter and hopes the two will amalgamate into some sort of artful and fascinating career.

 Tristian Koenig is a curator, gallerist and writer.
 He lives in Brunswick with his wife Jane and dog Monkey.